 - that the University has administrative control and responsibility for the work

 - that any cost-match, compensation, or release time requested has been appropriately committed, authorized and approved

 Center or Institute Director: The Director exercises similar oversight responsibilities as those enumerated above for the Dean.
 A Director's review, however, is focused on the proposal's furtherance of Center or Institute objectives and policies.
 The Director also assesses the application's adherence to overall University policies and procedures.

 Office of Sponsored Programs: The endorsement of the Executive Director for Research and Sponsored Programs signifies that:

 - the proposal has been properly reviewed,

-- has the appropriate prior approvals,
+- the proposal has received the appropriate prior approvals,

 In addition, there are also a number of certifications that are required for all proposals being submitted to a federal agency regarding disbarment, conflict of interest, influencing members of Congress, drug-free workplace, etc.